runtimeverification/vlsm/BUILDING.md

 ## Editor instructions

-We recommend using the Visual Studio Code editor, which you can download and install from [here](https://code.visualstudio.com/).
+We recommend using the Visual Studio Code (VS Code) editor, which you can download and install from [here](https://code.visualstudio.com/).

-After installing Visual Studio Code, you need to install the **Remote - WSL** extension.
+After installing VS Code, you need to install the **Remote - WSL** extension.
 Click the *Connect to WSL* button, to open a new editor window in the WSL environment and open the project folder from inside this window.

-Then install following extensions in the Remote WSL environment:
+Then, install the following extensions in the Remote WSL environment:

 - [the **VsCoq** extension](https://marketplace.visualstudio.com/items?itemName=maximedenes.vscoq)
 - [the **Fast Unicode Math Characters** extension](https://marketplace.visualstudio.com/items?itemName=GuidoTapia2.unicode-math-vscode)